-We have also consistently conducted water assessment surveys of our primary suppliers since 2016.
+The Suntory Group conducted local surveys and assessments that focused on plants with high water risk.
+We have also consistently conducted water assessment surveys of our major suppliers since 2016.

-\(Plants located in a country with a Baseline Water Stress score of "extremely high" or "high" in the Aqueduct by the World Resources Institute.
+^{}Plants located in a country with a Baseline Water Stress score of "extremely high" or "high" in the Aqueduct by the World Resources